officialalikhani/Traefik-sample-loadbalancer/readme.md

 ```bash
 docker-compose down
 ```
+This will remove the Traefik load balancer and Nginx containers.

 To Scale Up and Down:

 ```bash
 docker-compose up -d --scale panel= #Count you need#
 ```

-This will remove the Traefik load balancer and Nginx containers.

-Configuration!